Psst, this post contains affiliate links. Read our disclosure.

 1. Nymphenburg Palace

-And it’s only a short train ride away from Munich (approx. 25 minutes).
-A great day trip idea from Munich, since it’s nice and short!
+And it’s only a short tram ride away from the city center (approx. 25 minutes).
+Making it a great day trip — or half-day trip — idea from Munich, since it’s nice and short!

 The main tour of the palace covers the main section of the building and it’s 21 rooms.
 Although, when you’re done with that tour, other tours can be done throughout the gardens with it’s fountains and pumps, the marstallmuseum with the museum of porcelain, and the palace park (Amalienburg, Badenburg, Pagodenburg and Magdalenenklause).